NERSC/timemory/README.md

 ### Basic Python usage

 - Decorators available for auto_timers, timers, and rss_usage in `timemory.util`
+- The same classes that are used for decorators can also be used as context managers
 - One can also use auto_timer, timer, and rss_usage objects directly for same results
 - `timemory.timing_manager` class will record all auto-timers and can be printed out at completions of application
 - The report from the timing manager can be plotted using `timemory.plotting`
-- All decorators take similar arguments
+- All decorators and context managers take similar arguments

   - key : this is a custom key to append after function name.
 The default will add file and line number.
   - add_args : add the arguments to the auto-timer key.
 Will be over-ridden by key argument